-Do you enjoy discovering how materials are made?
-Are you interested in conducting experiments?
-Do you like working with your hands?
-A bachelor’s degree in Chemistry from the University of North Texas may be for you.
+Enjoy discovering how materials are made?
+Interested in conducting experiments?
+Like working with your hands?
+A bachelor's degree in Chemistry from the University of North Texas may be for you.

 Chemists work for:

 Our chemistry alumni include a former president of Dow Corning Corp.-Europe, a former head patent attorney for Eli Lilly and Co., two past presidents of the American College of Surgeons, and many other outstanding researchers and university professors.

 Recent graduates have been heavily recruited for industry and government positions or have attended some of the country's top graduate and medical schools.